University of Otago Oval: Fourth Test

 The fourth Test match played at the University of Otago Oval saw New Zealand face South Africa from 7 to 11 March 2012.
 The two sides were evenly matched, with New Zealand gaining a slender first innings lead of 35 runs, scoring 273 to South Africa's 238.
 However, the Proteas rallied in their second innings, scoring 435-5d. with captain Graeme Smith, Jacques Kallis and Jacques Rudolph all scoring centuries.
 Chasing a target of 401 to win, New Zealand reached 137/2 at close of play on day 4, setting up a tantalising end to the Test match.
-Unfortunately, however, no play was possible on the final day due to rain, and the match ended in a draw.
+However, no play was possible on the final day due to rain, and the match ended in a draw.

 Fifth Test

 The fifth Test match at the University of Otago Oval was contested between New Zealand and England from 6 to 10 March 2013.
 It was the first test in a three match series.
 New Zealand captain Brendon McCullum won the toss and elected to bowl, however there was no play on Day 1 due to rain.
 A poor batting display from England saw them dismissed for 167 on Day 2, with Neil Wagner and left-arm spinner Bruce Martin (on debut) each taking 4 wickets for New Zealand.
 New Zealand then racked up a huge lead, declaring at 460 for 9.
 Debutant opener Hamish Rutherford scored an aggressive 171 and Brendon McCullum struck 74 from 59 deliveries, while James Anderson took 4 wickets for England.
 The English then went into survival mode and managed to hold on for a draw, scoring 421 for 6 by the close of play on Day 5.
 England's opening pair of Alastair Cook and Nick Compton each scored centuries, while nightwatchman Steven Finn batted for almost 5 hours to score 56, his maiden test 50.

 Crowd attendance was 22,188 for the match, including the rained-out first day.